 - Grant Status

-As of 7/31/2020 the grant was over 86% complete with all funds committed.
+As of 3/31/2021 the grant was 93% complete with all funds committed.
 All economic recovery programs are complete and planning programs are mostly complete.
 Expenditures are updated quarterly and projections are updated semi-annually.
-The chart below shows expenditures through the second calendar quarter of 2020.
+The chart below shows expenditures through the first calendar quarter of 2021.

 - Current Status By Major Program

 - Accomplishments To Date

 High level summary of accomplishments through March, 2021

 • 235 homes rehabilitated or replaced